Biden calls for impeachment proceedings if Trump stonewalls Congress on Ukraine controversy

 PELOSI TO ADDRESS GROUNDSWELL OF TRUMP IMPEACHMENT CALLS INSIDE CAUCUS, AMID UKRAINE FUROR

-“It is time for the Congress to formally investigate the conduct of this president,” Biden said Tuesday, saying that Trump “should stop stonewalling” current House committee investigations into his alleged misconduct.
+“It is time for the Congress to formally investigate the conduct of this president,” Biden said Tuesday, saying that Trump “should stop stonewalling” House committee investigations into his alleged misconduct.

 Biden’s comments come after Trump vowed to release the transcript of a now-controversial phone call over the summer with Ukrainian President Volodymyr Zelensky.
 The move came after it was confirmed that the White House froze nearly $400 million in aid to Ukraine shortly before Trump allegedly pressured Zelensky to investigate Biden and his son Hunter.

-The White House argued, though, that the reason for the freeze was tied to concerns about corruption.
-Multiple administration sources told Fox News Tuesday that Trump wanted to be confident that the incoming Zelensky administration was going to take steps to end corruption before releasing the funding.
+The White House contended that the reason for the freeze was tied to concerns about corruption.
+Multiple administration sources told Fox News on Tuesday that Trump wanted to be confident that the incoming Zelensky administration was going to take steps to end corruption before releasing the money.

 The aid to Ukraine also came up in the context of other countries and questions about whether they were paying their share, sources said.

-Trump, on the sidelines of the United Nations General Assembly Tuesday, insisted he only sought to hold up the Ukraine aid because he “wanted other countries to pay.”
+Trump, on the sidelines of the United Nations General Assembly on Tuesday, insisted he only sought to hold up the Ukraine aid because he “wanted other countries to pay.”

 “There was no quid pro quo,” Trump said.
 “There was no pressure applied, nothing.”

-On Monday, Trump also denied linking the aid money to Ukraine’s investigative actions.
+A day earlier, Trump denied linking the aid money to Ukraine’s investigative actions.

-The furor began after a whistleblower complaint was reported last week that involved allegations that Trump made an unspecified “promise” to Zelensky.
-A person familiar with the situation told Fox News that the whistleblower in question did not have “firsthand knowledge” of Trump’s conversation with Zelensky, but Democrats want to see the complaint.
+The furor began after a whistleblower complaint was reported last week, involving claims that Trump made an unspecified “promise” to Zelensky.
+A person familiar with the situation told Fox News that the whistleblower in question did not have “firsthand knowledge” of Trump’s conversation with Zelensky, but Democrats nonetheless want to see the complaint.

-Biden demanded that the administration make the complaint from that whistleblower available to Congress, as well as other documents and information requested.
+Biden demanded that the administration make the complaint available to Congress, along with other documents and information that's been requested.

-Biden has acknowledged that during the Obama administration, he successfully pressured Ukraine to fire its top prosecutor, Viktor Shokin, who was investigating the natural gas firm Burisma Holdings where Hunter Biden was on the board.
+Biden has acknowledged that during the Obama administration, he successfully pressured Ukraine to fire its top prosecutor, Viktor Shokin, who was investigating the natural gas firm Burisma Holdings, where Hunter Biden was on the board.
 Trump and his allies have openly voiced concerns about the now-Democratic presidential candidate's role, including that he apparently threatened to withhold loan guarantees from Ukraine.

-Shokin was accused by many in Ukraine and in the West of being soft on corruption.
-But Trump has claimed Shokin “was after” Hunter Biden and suggested the vice president was trying to protect his son.
+As it happens, Shokin was accused by many in Ukraine and in the West of being overly soft on corruption.
+But Trump has claimed Shokin “was after” Hunter Biden, suggesting that Joe Biden was out to protect his son.

 FLASHBACK: TRUMP SAYS CLINTON-UKRAINE ALLEGATIONS WILL BE INVESTIGATED